Eat The Rainbow: 10 Super Veggies For Dogs

 Celery - Celery, including the leaves, can be served raw and pureed.

 Red Beets - Beets are a nutritional powerhouse that you can feed to your dog from time to time.
 Beets are full of antioxidants, are anti-inflammatory and promote good liver health.

 Green Beans - Green beans can be fed lightly steamed or served raw.
 Green beans make great treats.

-Zucchini - Low calorie, and full of potassium, zucchini can be fed raw and finely grated.
+Zucchini - Low calorie and full of potassium, zucchini can be fed raw and finely grated.

 Asparagus - Asparagus will need to be steamed and pureed for most dogs since raw asparagus can be difficult to digest.
-It can be fed raw and pureed if your dog tolerates it.

 Sweet Potato - Sweet potatoes, while packed with nutrients, are higher in calories than other vegetables on my list - you may need to be cautious of how they fit into your dog's diet if he needs to slim down.
 Sweet potato might not be a fit for dogs who are prone to yeast.

 As with any new food, start with a small amount of one new food at a time, build up slowly over time, and watch your dog for signs of digestive upset or intolerance.
 No matter how amazing the nutrient profile of a food, if it doesn't agree with your dog, you shouldn't feed it.
 Amounts matter.
 Every dog is different, and what works for one dog, may not work for yours.